Introduction to Conditional Statements: VBScript Tutorial #4

 Let’s understand this with the help of a simple example.

-If there is an expression which will evaluate either True or False.
-Then in case of True, some specific message will be displayed and in case of False, some other message will be displayed.
+If there is an expression that will evaluate either True or False.
+Then in the case of True, some specific message will be displayed and in the case of False, some other message will be displayed.

 In such a scenario, you can make use of If…Else…End If Statement in the following way.

 <html> <head> <title>Let’s see implementation of If Else Statement</title> </head> <body> <script language=”vbscript” type=”text/vbscript”> Dim val1, a, b a=5 b=10 val1 = (a == b) OR (a<=10) If val1 = True Then document.write (“Result of the expression is true”) Else document.write (“Result of the expression is false”) End If </script> </body> </html>

 #3) VBScript If…ElseIf…Else…End If Statement